-13. If you have enabled the Encryption Key feature in the previous step, the following pop-up window shows, no matter which encryption type you have selected.
+If you have enabled the Encryption Key feature in the previous step, the following pop-up window will be displayed regardless of the selected encryption type.

 The pop-up window has the following three options to choose from:

 ➤ Unmask encryption key - The encryption key is masked by default.
 Click this option to show the encryption key.